hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 appearance of each class, and then automatically functions as the classifier we want.

-To make this abstract idea more concrete, let's take a look at one of the simplest learning image classifiers: A linear classifier with a *Softmax* loss function.
+While this does sound cool, it's all rather abstract.
+Let's make things more concrete by taking a look at one of the simplest learning image classifiers: A *linear classifier* with a *Softmax* loss function.

 ### A linear classifier that learns